martinpihrt/OSPy-plugins/plugins/email_notifications_ssl/README.md

 count, latest successful SSL delivery, and recent errors without exposing credentials or recipients.

+Version 1.1.0 extends the existing optional Water Consumption Counter data in finished-run e-mails.
+When **Send data from virtual water meter** is enabled and the running counter provides data, the message includes the applicable master, its estimated consumption during its current or just-finished activation, its total counter and the completed station consumption.
+The two run values can differ due to master delays or consecutive stations.
+Values from 1000 liters are displayed in cubic meters.
+If the counter is absent or has no data for that station, the rest of the e-mail is sent normally without this section.

 Plugin setup
 -----------
 * Check Send E-mail after power on for send E-mail: